When you listen to people, you unearth their value

 It’s a chance to feel liberated too.
 Free “from” something, free from the routine that suffocated us, free from everything that oppressed us “before”.
 We have the opportunity to finally choose, to be different, to be free to express ourselves in a more linear way.
 It’s normal to feel afraid or anxious throughout this phase: they are signs of change, suggesting that we’re taking steps towards substantial change.
 We have been waiting in silence for months: we’ve seen and listened, but now we’re ready to make space for our dreams for the future.

 Employee learnings can also become an opportunity to innovate with the corporate culture.
-Lifeed Crisis can help companies to build on their existing culture, as an opportunity to grow together.
+Lifeed Transitions can help companies to build on their existing culture, as an opportunity to grow together.
 “Crisis” literally means chosen: we can choose to not turn back, but to become new people, new companies that have learned so much and that now can enjoy the results of those learnings.